 Availability: Android, iOS, Windows Phone, Web

 Select the device and the file will be transferred, just like AirDrop.
 The app supports all file types and there’s no limitation on file sizes.
 It even includes a clipboard sync feature, so that you can share links or text easily.
 The app is available as a free trial for 7 days, after which you will have to pay $5.90 to use it.

-Download: (7-day free trial, $5.90)
+Download: 7-day free trial, $5.90

 Availability: Windows, Android, iOS, macOS

 Once connected, you can send any file you want and there’s also an option to send multiple files.
 It does not require an active internet connection and there are no limitations on size, so what’s not to like.
 Sure, it lacks the simplicity of AirDrop but you’ll certainly love it if you want to share larger files in a short duration.

 Availability: Windows, Android, iOS

-Also, it is pretty speedy (makers claim 200 times faster than Bluetooth) and there are no restrictions when it comes to file sizes.
+Also, it is pretty speedy (makers claim 200 times faster than Bluetooth) and there are no restrictions about file sizes.
 While the app is not as simple as the likes of Snapdrop or even Instashare, it works pretty well.
 You must be wondering, why get Zapya instead of Xender or SHAREit, well, Zapya offers something that both the apps are missing, a Windows client and a web app, respectively.

 Availability: Windows, macOS, Android, iOS, Web

 Cloud Storage Services

 With the advent of various cloud storage services, you can always use them to share files between your mobile and computer with ease.
 You can use Dropbox, OneDrive, Google Drive or any other cloud service you use on your phone as well as your Windows PC to share files easily.

-Use these AirDrop alternatives for Windows to share files with ease
+Use These AirDrop Alternatives for Windows to Share Files with Ease